 IREQ, which has been investing in R&D for 40 years and holds over 1100 patents and 100 licences with international partners has developed world-renowned expertise in the field of lithium and lithium-ion (Li-ion) battery materials.
-In collaboration with its partners, has filed North American, European, and Asian patents on a lithium iron phosphate cathode material used to increase the stability and safety of lithium-ion batteries and reduce their cost.
+In collaboration with its partners, IREQ has filed North American, European, and Asian patents on a lithium iron phosphate cathode material used to increase the stability and safety of lithium-ion batteries and reduce their cost.

 To ensure large-scale, high-quality production, Hydro-Québec licenses various partners to manufacture the advanced materials IREQ has developed.

 In 2015, Centre national du transport avancé (CNTA) and Institut du transport avancé du Québec (ITAQ) announced the newly formed Institut du véhicule innovant (IVI).
 Created by the merger of CNTA and ITAQ, IVI will pursue their mission of reducing transportation’s environmental footprint through technnological solutions.
 To that end, IVI will continue to support businesses and organizations in applied research and the development, testing and implementation of innovative transportation technologies.

 Always looking to turn the spotlight on Québec innovation, IVI will serve as an international showcase for the province’s expertise in energy efficient vehicles!